-Catskill Hall houses 150 students with at lest 20 credit hours completed and transfer students.
-Twenty-five suites house 6 students each: 12 suites with 3 double rooms and 13 suites with 2 double rooms and 2 single rooms.
+Catskill Hall houses 150 students who have completed at lest 20 credit hours and transfer students.
+Twenty-five suites house 6 students each: 11 suites with 3 double rooms and 14 suites with 2 double rooms and 2 single rooms.
 In addition to a common living room, each suite has a bathroom with two showers (one handicapped accessible), two sinks, and one toilet.
 There is a differential cost for students who reside in Catskill Hall.
 All residents, including those in Catskill Hall, are required to purchase a meal plan.
 Catskill Hall has a game room/TV room and a large lounge ("The Great Room") on the first floor.
-Residents are issued a key for their individual room, and use their student ID to access the exterior doors of the residence hall as well as their individual suite doors.
+Residents are issued a key for their individual room, and use their student ID card to access the exterior doors of the residence hall as well as their individual suite doors.
+There is also a kitchen (with a stovetop, oven, microwave and full-sized refrigerator) on the first floor for the use of Catskill residents.